The global food system is dirty, unhealthy, and unfair. Here are some solutions to promote the environment, better nutrition, and social equity.

 The global food system has proven very efficient at extracting calories from the ground.
 But unfortunately, agricultural output growth is slowing relative to the population.
 With damaging effects on the environment, world nutrition, and equity, the system needs a reboot.
-This article will explore the biggest problems with the current arrangement and propose some solutions.
+Here are the biggest problems with the current arrangement and propose some solutions.

 The current global food system has been a disaster for the environment, and it promises to become more severe as the demand for food rises with the population.
 Food production consumes more water, nutrients, and fossil fuels than most other human activities combined.
 Even if the rate of resource consumption decreases relative to the global food requirement, the total drain will be astronomical.